miker704/Strife/patches2.md

     - Fixed Spacing issue with attach button in chat input area.
     - Removed all raw svg embedded code in dm chat room container and replaced them with svg components.
     - Removed all raw svg embedded code in server chat room container and replaced them with svg components.
+    - Fixed icon spacing issues for both chat inputs in dm and server chat rooms.

 ## Backend Changes